-If you know that the payday loan payment is going to be impossible to pay then it’s better to stop it before the company tries to take a payment.
+If you know that the payday loan payment is going to be impossible to pay, then it’s better to stop it before the company tries to take a payment.
 Payday loans will usually make you sign up to something called a continuous payment authority (CPA) when you take out the loan.
 This gives them permission to take payments from your account linked to your debit card.

-I’ve cancelled the payment – now what?
+I’ve cancelled my payday loan payment – now what happens?

 Once you’ve stopped the payday loan company from taking a payment you need to start thinking about alternative ways of paying the debt.
 We can help you with this.

-The important thing is trying to come to an agreement with the payday loan company.
-If you’ve not got the money to pay back the loan in a lump sum then the only remaining option is to pay back in instalments.
+If you can’t pay it off in a lump sum then the only remaining option is to pay back in instalments.

-Ultimately it’s down to the company what they’ll accept but if they know you’ve had debt advice from us and you’re offering them a reasonable payment based on your income and expenditure budget then this gives you a good chance of getting something agreed.
+Ultimately it’s down to the payday company what they’ll accept.
+If they know you’ve taken debt advice from us and you’re offering them a reasonable payment, based on your income and expenditure budget, then this gives you a good chance of getting something agreed.

 This will show that you are trying to deal with the debt.
 If the payday loan company are unhappy with the payments they will often pass the debt to a debt collector.
 While this might sound scary, we find debt collectors are usually more willing to negotiate on payments.

-Should I roll over my payday loan?
+Should I ‘roll over’ my payday loan?

 The new loan will have to be big enough to cover the amount you originally borrowed, plus the interest of the first loan and will have new interest added on top.
 This can start a vicious cycle – more and more loans with the amount of debt snowballing.